zayenz/advent-of-code-2021/README.md

   satisfy;
 ```
 Somewhat interesitng, I had first added also the variable `hit` to the
 search.
-This found to many solutions, as the set of unique solutions
+This found too many solutions, as the set of unique solutions
 is defined in MiniZinc by the solutions to the search variables, and
 equal initial velocities can have multiple hit times.
 Since I had only
 output the initial `x` and `y` values, MiniZinc actually showed me